Collagen, Protein and Sports Performance: Benefits of Collagen for Exercise and Athletes

 Just like collagen, the secret behind Whey Protein is the amino acids.
 Whey Protein contains all nine essential amino acids, which is why it's sometimes called a “complete protein.”

 Protein powders and supplements like Whey Protein work by giving you a boost of amino acids which are vitally important for our bodies and supports the growth of body tissue and muscle.

 Whey Protein and collagen protein have slightly different amino acid profiles.
 Though this is hardly surprising as Whey Protein is a milk by-product, whereas collagen supplements are sourced from the bones, skin, and connective tissue of animals, including cattle, fish, and pigs.

 Amino Acids in Absolute Collagen

 Collagen for Exercise and Athletes

+Our Absoluters love taking their daily, easily absorbed collagen supplements as part of a healthy exercise routine.
 From yoga to marathons, our Absoluters are an energetic bunch – and we love helping them feel their absolute best!

 If you’re taking on a new fitness challenge this summer or just fancy an all-round boost, we’d love you to join the Absolute family.
 Click here to start your Absolute Collagen journey today!